Going Gluten Free

 Ordering like a rock star – or a food critic.
 I have always said that if you walk into a restaurant and the waiter/waitress gives you a blank look when you ask for a gluten free menu that you should leave.
 And typically if the manager comes to the table after you tell the person waiting on you that you have a food allergy, the restaurant is probably going to be a good, safe choice.
 But this mission throws caution to the wind!
 Or rather tips the table upside down.
 First, choose a smaller local restaurant and make sure you are eating out Sunday-Wednesday.
 These slower times allow for more personal attention.
 Instead of approaching the person waiting on you from the “I can’t eat” side, challenge them to help you pick.
 Start by telling them you don’t WANT to eat any bread, pasta or carbs, so which dishes are the best if you don’t have that?
 Take it a step farther and ask to see the chef.
 You could explain how the evening is special and that you want to include his restaurant in your adventure.
 But you just can’t eat gluten.
 See what fun thing he can come up with.
 Many chefs love the challenge!
 Calling ahead helps, too.
 Then check out this blog on going gluten free gourmet in Atlanta.

-Let us know in the comments or come by in person to Nuts n’ Berries and let us know what success or failures you have!
+Come by Nuts n’ Berries in person or let us know in the comments what success or failures you have!
 Happy eating!

 ~ Mari Geier